-Useful terms · Cloudflare for Teams documentation
+Useful terms

 The

 cloudflared tunnel create <NAME> command creates a tunnel and assigns it a name.
 Once named, a tunnel is a persistent pathway within which you can stop and start as many connectors as needed, adding stability and ease of use to your tunnel experience.
 Tunnel names do not need to be hostnames; for example, you can assign your tunnel a name that represents your application/network, a particular server, or the cloud environment where it runs.
-A human-readable identifier lets you easily reference a tunnel whenever you need.
+Just choose any identifier that lets you easily reference a tunnel whenever you need.

 Connector